victorjongsoon/shopee-code-league-2021-address-elements-extraction/README.md

 # Shopee Code League 2021 - Address Elements Extraction (Competition 2 - Data Science)
 This is the source code for 2nd competition (data science) of the Shopee Code League 2021.
 We came in 90th out of 1034 participating teams (Open and Student) with an accuracy of **61.222%**.
 This competition has been a great experience for me.
-I am glad to see how well we can do in a high pressure situation with limited amount of time.
+I am glad to see how well we can do in a high pressure situation given limited amount of time.
 Although we did not came in first, I am happy to work with a great team and accomplish our goals.

 # Dataset
 The dataset is downlaoded from Kaggle (https://www.kaggle.com/c/scl-2021-ds/data).